tkaefer/java-interview/topics/core/concurrency.md

 - Synchronized keyword ensures other thread reads latest data
 - Volatile keyword does the same (flush and refresh)
 - Semantics of volatile does not guarantee atomic increment!!
 Thus use volatile generally as status flags and such.
-- AtomicLong and AtomicInt class should be used for counters and AtomicRefernce for caches, used by internal classes and non blocking algorthim.
+- AtomicLong and AtomicInteger class should be used for counters and AtomicRefernce for caches, used by internal classes and non blocking algorthim.

 Debugging tip: --server argument can hoist variables out of if condition (due to heavier optimization), while client JVM may not.
 Thus don&#39;t just think, if it works in client it works on server.